Webastronaut/import/README.md

 import.js
 =========

 Dependency loader plugin (only 3KB).
 Loads plugin dependencies (JS/CSS), stores them into the local storage and a lot more.
-A refactored and extended version of [loadmodule.js](https://github.com/Webastronaut/loadmodule)
+A refactored and extended version of [loadmodule.js](https://github.com/Webastronaut/loadmodule).
+This plugin uses a customized version of the awesome [basket.js](https://github.com/addyosmani/basket.js) from Addy Osmani.

 Support: IE9+